Language in use

 English Language

 Note that these lists include "ice".
-You might read through the list and decide how many words a specific to "snow".
+You might read through the list and decide how many words are specific to "snow" (and how much difference that might make to the argument).

 10 words for ice and snow from Labradoran Inuit